Egocentric Activity Recognition and Localization on a 3D Map: Analysis of Table 1 in Main Paper

+\textbf{Baseline Details in Table 1}.\ I3D+SemVoxel/+Affordance adopt the same architecture as our model, and the only difference is the number of input features.
+I3D+2DObj adopts the late fusion strategy as~\cite{furnari2019rulstm}.
+I3D+2DGround adopts 2D convolutional operations for extracting 2D environment features.
+The extracted features are further tiled into a 4D tensor and concatenated with video features for recognition.
+We will add those descriptions in camera ready.

-We provide additional analysis of our method.
-We specifically compare the activity classes, where our model significantly outperforms I3D and I3D+2DGround in Fig.~\ref{fig:bargragh}.
-Interestingly, our model is better at classes where the video features might not be discriminative enough for recognition, \eg ``Pick up Book from Floor'' vs.\ ``Put Book on Shelf'', or ``Pick up Poster'' vs.\ ``Stamp Poster''.
+\textbf{Additional Analysis}.\ We specifically compare the activity classes, where our model significantly outperforms I3D and I3D+2DGround in Fig.~\ref{fig:bargragh}.
+Interestingly, our model performs better at classes where the video features might not be discriminative enough for recognition, \eg ``Pick up Book from Floor'' vs.\ ``Put Book on Shelf'', or ``Pick up Poster'' vs.\ ``Stamp Poster''.
 Moreover, the contextual features from 2D ground plane provide limited information for understanding those egocentric activities.
 We conjecture that our method makes use of environment features surrounding the predicted 3D action location to complement video features for activity recognition.